substance abuse treatment,

 Data Collection Notes:

-Data were collected by the Temple University
+Data were collected by Research Triangle

-Opinion Research Center, Chicago, IL, under contracts with the
+National Opinion Research Center, Chicago, IL.

-selected variables, statistical imputation was done following logical
+variables, statistical imputation was performed following logical

 imputation to replace missing responses.
 These variables are

 identified by the designation "IMPUTATION-REVISED" in the variable

 label, and the names of these variables begin with the letters "IR".